tejashwin21/Inkoop_task_tejashwin/README.md

-# Inkoop_task_tejashwin
-simple UI with one input field that accepts only numbers using ReactJS

 # Number Checker
 A simple React application that allows users to enter a number and displays the next three even or odd numbers based on the input.
 The UI is styled with CSS, featuring a modern glassmorphic design.